 The year-on-year reduction in absolute emissions is ahead of the targets set in the organisations Emissions Management and Reduction plan.
-Based on 11 months of data, FY23 indicates a 52% reduction in absolute emissions from FY20 base year (significantly exceeding the 19.4% reduction in emissions by 2025 target).
+FY24 indicates a 58% reduction in absolute emissions from FY20 base year (using the market-based method), significantly exceeding the 19.4% reduction in emissions by 2025 target.